slavanga/baseguide/README.md

 * Scalable components with em spacing

 ##Getting started
-After downloading Baseguide you can edit the main.scss file in the scss folder.
+After downloading Baseguide you can import the framework in your SCSS file.
 ```scss
 $button-bg: #bada55; // 1.
 Customize default variables